Renuma1618/Ecommerce-Application-NEXT.js-/README.md

     - and create a layout .tsx in studio to seperat ethe backedn and frontend
     - moved page.tsx into store folder
     - remove the bydefault code to setup the project like divs and classnames
+4. Started with header component
+5. imported signinbutton from clerk -redirect to clerk hosted sign-in page by default

 ##### Working on this Project